sagold/json-schema-benchmark/README.md

 # json-schema-benchmark (draft7)
 Performance benchmark for Node.js JSON-schema validators.

+> [2022/04/23] The purpose of [this fork](https://github.com/sagold/json-schema-benchmark) is just to have an updated benchmark result for the current state of supported draft features and their performance.
+I have no intention on maintaining this repository.
+>
+> Changes made:
+> - updated ajv setup and integrated ajv formats plugin
+> - changed default draft to draft 07
+> - updated benchmark results

 Also tests against [official JSON-schema test suite](https://github.com/json-schema/JSON-Schema-Test-Suite), version draft7. and checks for validators that cause side-effects on schema or data.
 The top 6 validators that fail the least tests are included in the benchmark.